commercialhaskell/stack/GUIDE.md

 michael@d30748af6d3d:~$ echo 'export PATH=$HOME/.local/bin:$PATH' >> ~/.bashrc
 ```

-## Hello World
+## Hello World Example

 Now that we've got stack, it's time to put it to work.
+We're going to create
+a new project fromm a template, and walk through some of the most common
+stack commands that you will need on a frequent basis.

+### stack new

-We'll start off with the
+We'll start off with the `stack new` command to create a new
-`stack new` command to create a new *project*.
-We'll call our project
+*project*.
+We'll call our project `helloworld`, and we'll use the
-`helloworld`, and we'll use the `new-template` project template:
+`new-template` project template:

 ```
 michael@d30748af6d3d:~$ stack new helloworld new-template